tornqvist/fun-component/restate/README.md

 ### `ctx.restate(next<object>)`

 Restate takes a new state as only argument.
-It updates the state and issues a rerender.
+It updates the state and issues a rerender with the latest arguments.

 ## FAQ